horizoncd/horizon/CONTRIBUTING.md

 ### Developing

-The [developing guide](DEVELOPING.md) could help you easily develop and debug the features you are interested in.
+The [development guide](DEVELOPMENT.md) could help you easily develop and debug the features you are interested in.